 The Receiving Party agrees to keep confidential all information relating to the execution of this Agreement, the terms of this Agreement, all related negotiations, and its purposes.
 The Receiving Party shall not use or permit the use of the Disclosing Party’s name in any advertisement or publicity or disclose any information without prior written approval from the Disclosing Party.

-13. Relation to the Main Agreement
+13. Relation to the Primary Agreement

-This Agreement shall be deemed a part of the main agreement.
-Any breach of this Agreement shall be considered a breach of the main agreement.
+This Agreement shall be deemed a part of the Primary Agreement.
+Any breach of this Agreement shall be considered a breach of the Primary Agreement.

-14. Compensation and Remedies
+14. Indemnification and Remedies

 14.1 If the Receiving Party, its representatives, and/or personnel breach any provision of this Agreement and cause damage to the Disclosing Party, the Receiving Party shall compensate the Disclosing Party for all damages and incurred expenses within thirty (30) days of receiving a written claim.